-Music is powerful.
+Music is a powerful medium.
 We are flooded with emotion and memory when we hear meaningful songs or tunes.
 We depend on music to keep us focused at times and relaxed at other times.
 We soak up the comfort that familiar music brings to us whether we are spending time with those we love or are all alone.

 Music therapy, as a profession, intertwines this inherent power of music with counseling skills to provide holistic care.
 Music therapy interventions are evidence-based and tailored to the specific needs of each individual patient, family member, and/or bereavement client.